linode/ansible_linode/docs/modules/domain_record_info.rst

   **name (required=False, type=str, default=None):**
-    \• The name of the subdomain.
+    \• The name of the domain record.